 Part 1: Building and Testing the Spectrophotometer

 In this section, you will assemble a circuit on a breadboard.
-If you have never used a breadboard before, you should refer to the the Science Buddies resource How to Use a Breadboard before you proceed.
+If you have never used a breadboard before, you should refer to the the Science Buddies resource How to Use a Breadboard for Electronics and Circuits before you proceed.
 You can follow a step-by-step slideshow that will show you how to put components in the breadboard one at a time.
 Alternatively, Table 1 lists each component and its location on the breadboard.
 Important: Read these notes before you proceed: